 event with bears and raffle prizes.
 Please join us for the tea this

-year: see our announcement
+year: see our announcement for reservation information.

 Volunteers tell us more about P.A.W.S. on

 Program Groom for Success provides clients at Southern

 Arizona Child Advocacy Center (SACAC) with basic clothing (underwear,

 t-shirts, simple pants or shorts, and socks).
 SACAC clients often need

 clothing after the forensic interview process.
 Up to $1,000 is